 After all, it may be easy to forget, but “Blurred Lines” was a bona fide phenomenon when it came out in 2013.
 It’s one of the biggest-selling singles of the streaming era and has been certified diamond (10x platinum) in the U.S. Its success wasn’t limited to America, as “Blurred Lines” hit #1 in 25 countries.
 According to Billboard, “Blurred Lines” was the 14th biggest song of the 2010s, and even that seems low.
 This song was everywhere and everyone was talking about it.

 But that wasn’t necessarily a good thing.
-For one thing, the song was instantly controversial — mainly for its lyrics, which were sexually aggressive and misogynistic at best and an endorsement of rape culture at worst.
+The song was instantly controversial — mainly for its lyrics, which were sexually aggressive and misogynistic at best and an endorsement of rape culture at worst.
 The uncensored video, featuring nude models and Thicke bragging about the size of his – well, it rhymes with his last name – only reinforced many of the criticisms against him and Pharrell Williams (his producer and co-writer).

 And that was just the tip of the iceberg.
 Turns out, there was a reason why the song was so catchy.
 Williams and Thicke admitted that they had been inspired by Marvin Gaye’s 1977 classic “Got To Give It Up,” and had wanted to recreate its vibe for “Blurred Lines.”
 They did it a little too well, because Gaye’s estate immediately accused them of plagiarism.
 So, Thicke, Williams and co-writer T.I. struck first and sued Gaye’s estate, filing for a declaratory judgment in federal court that they were not liable for copyright infringement.